ryosuke0920/Haidoku/README.md

 etc. Total 85 URLs.

 # Privacy policy
-This tool does not collect or send information, but the setting data are sent and received by the synchronization service provided by the browser.
+This tool does not collect or send privacy data.
+But the setting data are sent and received by the synchronization service provided by the browser.
 History data is out of the synchronization service.

 # Delivery information such as release information
 https://twitter.com/SearchDictionar